Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 This application is constructed with the following NUI components:

-- The `Program` class is declared, deriving from the `NUIApplication` class
+- The `Program` class is declared, deriving from the `NUIApplication` class.
 - The `Program` class implements Main function and creates application instance.
 Then the main application loop is started by calling `app.Run(args)` method.
 - A basic NUI applictation requires `OnCreate` callback implementation which is called shortly after `app.Run(args)`.
 In this example this is the entry point of UI components initialization.
-- In the example above `Initialize` method is responsible for setup the key events handler, create the text label and the animation.
+- In the above example, `Initialize` method is responsible for setup the key events handler, create the text label and the animation.

 ### Add a Button and the HelloWorld application